Getting Answers: Where Does California Get Its Crude Oil, And How Reliant Is The State On Russia?

 SACRAMENTO (CBS13) — The numbers keep ticking up and up.
 Gas prices are breaking records on a daily basis.

 California produces less than 1 percent of the crude oil used statewide.
-Last year, that was 351,000 barrels a day.READ MORE: Lodi-Based Pesticide Spraying Company Found Liable For Pesticide Drifts
+Last year, that was 351,000 barrels a day.READ MORE: Search For Missing Terminally Ill Colfax Man Enters 3rd Day

 Given President Biden’s newly imposed ban on Russian oil, we wanted to know where the state does get its crude oil.

 According to the California Energy Commission, only 3.5 percent comes from Russia.
-However, Sacramento State finance Professor Sanjay Varshney says California’s lack of reliance on Russian oil won’t protect us from future price hikes.READ MORE: Freeze, High Winds Impact Local Almond Crops
+However, Sacramento State finance Professor Sanjay Varshney says California’s lack of reliance on Russian oil won’t protect us from future price hikes.READ MORE: Sacramento City Unified To Keep Mask Requirement In Place Until At Least After Spring Break

 “We are trading in the world market.
 Oil trades globally in the US dollar, and while our exposure may be limited, all of that spills over into a local economy, too, whether you live in the state of California or you’re living in Madrid or India.
 You’re gonna be exposed to what’s happening in the global market for oil,” he said.